Housing Department Slaps Facebook With Discrimination Charge

 "We're surprised by HUD's decision, as we've been working with them to address their concerns and have taken significant steps to prevent ads discrimination," Facebook said in a statement.

-"While we were eager to find a solution," Facebook added, "HUD insisted on access to sensitive information — like user data — without adequate safeguards.
+"While we were eager to find a solution," Facebook added.
+"HUD insisted on access to sensitive information — like user data — without adequate safeguards.
 We're disappointed by today's developments, but we'll continue working with civil rights experts on these issues."

+Housing Department officials say they still see evidence of discrimination on Facebook's platforms and as result felt compelled to move forward with the charges.
+There is a period of about three weeks that either Facebook or HUD can move to have the case heard in federal court, according to HUD officials.

+An injunction or civil penalties, which could include a payment to those who may have been harmed by Facebook's ad targeting practices, are all possible outcomes should this case be taken up by the courts.

 Last week, Facebook said it would be settling lawsuits for just under $5 million with several civil rights and housing advocates, including the National Fair Housing Alliance.